$200,000,000 in Recoveries Since 1995

 Although personal injury cases often address wrongs that are more accidental in nature, your Brooklyn sexual abuse case, regardless of the perpetrator’s intent, will still likely be considered a form of personal injury.

 Lastly, keep in mind that you may also be able to recover damages from third parties other than the perpetrator.
 For example, the owner of the establishment at which your case of abuse or misconduct took place could be found liable for having allowed—or not having adequately prevented—what transpired.

-What to Know About Personal Injury Law in New York
+What to Know About Sexual Abuse and Personal Injury Law in Brooklyn